Our free membership, business.com+, takes the pain out of choosing new business services.

 FYIDid you know

-Communities with many small businesses often enjoy a business-to-business sharing economy, renting or sharing assets, equipment and services to reduce costs and increase efficiency.
+Communities with many small businesses often enjoy a business-to-business sharing economy, where they rent or share assets, equipment and services to reduce costs and increase efficiency.

 4. Small businesses create opportunities for women, minorities and immigrants.